Cleako/Noobscape/README.md

 # Noobscape
-Based on Noobscape_v4, originally created by Yong Min This project has been discontinued.
+Based on Noobscape_v4, originally created by Yong Min.

+This project has been discontinued.